About FORWARD LABS

 We design apps, games and experiences for civic learning and community engagement.

-Our mission is to help nonprofits, campaigns, cities and other civic institutions leverage game design and behavioral science to advance civic learning and participation.
-Our games mobilize your existing followers in new ways while also raising public awareness for your cause or organization.
+Our mission is to help nonprofits, campaigns, cities and other civic institutions leverage game design and behavioral science to advance civic learning and participation in their local communities.

 Civic learning matters.